Managing group work in digital and blended learning

 Breakout groups within Blackboard Collaborate give students access to video/audio conferencing, live chat, a whiteboard, screen sharing and file sharing.

-Google applications, e.g. docs, jamboard (an interactive whiteboard where you can draw, post sticky notes, share images) (not available in China)
+Google applications, e.g. docs, jamboard (an interactive whiteboard where you can draw, post sticky notes, share images) (available in China only through University Connect For China)

 |Short-term asynchronous activities (completed within a few days/a week)